Stamp Duty Calculator

 Key Takeaways

-- Market value election allows one-off SDLT payment on full property value upfront, eliminating all future SDLT on staircasing regardless of share size
+• Market value election pays SDLT on full property value upfront and eliminates all future SDLT on staircasing regardless of share size

-- First-time buyer relief applies to shared ownership if the full market value is below £500,000, not just your initial share purchase amount
+• First-time buyer relief applies to shared ownership if the full market value is below £500,000 under the market value election, or to the initial share premium under the pay-in-stages option

-- The current SDLT threshold of £250,000 applies to your share purchase amount, rising to £300,000 for first-time buyers on qualifying properties
+• The current SDLT nil-rate band of £125,000 applies to the initial share amount, extended to £300,000 for first-time buyers on qualifying properties

 How Shared Ownership Works